Did you know that approximately 42 percent of Americans now shop for groceries online to avoid unnecessary interactions in-store?

 Keep Your Current Customer Base and Attract New Customers

-Not only are brands concerned with attracting customers this holiday season, but they’re also fighting to hold onto their current customer base.
-The fact is, consumers are no longer predictably brand loyal – 40 percent of consumers have reported switching brands and retailers during the pandemic either due to lack of availability or for better value.
+Not only are brands concerned with attracting customers with their holiday marketing strategies, but they’re also fighting to hold onto their current customer base.
+The fact is, consumers are no longer predictably brand loyal—40 percent of consumers have reported switching brands and retailers during the pandemic either due to lack of availability or for better value.
 How brands communicate to consumers over the following months could be a make-or-break moment in determining the future of their businesses.
-The key to reaching and holding onto consumers with your holiday marketing is to strike an empathetic and hopeful tone.
+The key to reaching and holding onto consumers with your holiday marketing strategies is to strike an empathetic and hopeful tone.

 Balancing Anxieties and Action